hathora/builder/docs/deploy.md

       - run: hathora cloud deploy --appName XXXXXXXXX --token ${{ secrets.HATHORA_TOKEN }}
 ```

 Customize the `name` and `branches` variables to your specifications.
-In most cases this should be your main production branch.
+In most cases branches should be set to your main production branch.

 > If you're using Personal Access Tokens to push up your code to Github, make sure in *Profile Settings --> Developer Access --> Personal access tokens* that `workflow` access is enabled for your token.